-During the period ended December 31, 2022, CMW Obligated Group received \$139 dividend and interest income and paid no interest charges.
+For the years ended December 31, 2023 and 2022, CMW Obligated Group received interest income of \$581 and \$139, respectively, and paid interest charges of \$6,972 and \$-0-, respectively.

 Use of Estimates

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual results could differ from those estimates.